-Moms have May, and fathers have June, so it seems appropriate that the very next month of the calendar has a day set aside for parents.
-While a relative newcomer to the slate of American familial holidays, National Parents’ Day (don’t forget that possessive apostrophe!) has quickly become one of our favorites.
-And remember, parents come in all shapes, sizes and relations.
+Moms have May, and fathers have June, so it seems appropriate that the very next month of the calendar has a day just for parents.
+While a relative newcomer to the slate of American familial holidays, National Parents’ Day has evolved into one of our favorites.
+Remember that even if the person or people who raised you with love aren't biologically-related to you, they have been there during good times and bad.
 Let’s honor them all.

 Parents are our biggest fans

 Parents think we’re beautiful little miracles when we’re kids — and even after we’ve grown up.
-They cheer for us when we play baseball excellently or play trumpet terribly (or the other way around).
-They use pencils to mark our growth on door jambs and walls.
-In short, they celebrate us every day, so let’s celebrate them on this special day.
+They cheer for us when we step up to bat during Little League and they encourage us while we learn to play trumpet or even, drums.
+Our parents mark our growth on door jambs and walls.
+They celebrate us every day and now it's our chance to return the love on this special day.